CTS maintains software availability and licensing for the academic programs and research initiatives within the College of Engineering.

-Depending on their academic program, Engineering students have access to course-related software either via ENGRAPPS or Remote Desktop Virtual Labs.
+Depending on their academic program, Engineering students have access to course-related software either via our Citrix environment, ENGRAPPS or Remote Desktop Virtual Labs.
 Both methods allow remote access and only require the installation of a connection client on students' personal computers or devices.

-Drexel University IT (DUIT) maintains a list of software centrally available to all Drexel University faculty, staff, and students.
-Please note that the list includes paid versions of some software packages that may or may not be included in the list of software freely available to engineering students — please check with CTS before purchasing software!
+Drexel IT maintains a list of software centrally available to all Drexel University faculty, staff, and students.
+Please note that the list includes paid versions of some software packages that may or may not be included in the list of software freely available to Engineering students — please check with CTS before makeing new software purchases.

 Select software from Microsoft and VMware is available to our faculty, staff, and students for installation on their personal computers via the College of Engineering OnTheHub portal.

 The software below is available for students directly from the software vendors, and may require registration on their respective sites:

 - Autodesk Fusion 360, Inventor, Revit, AutoCAD, etc.

 - Ansys Mechanical, CFD, Discovery Live, AIM, etc.